torquE170/Book-Store-with-Python/README.md

    - uuid (default Python library) - for generating a unique session ID for each user once they log in
    - sqlite3 (default Python library) - for using a `.sqlite3` database file instead of a mysql server in case that requirement isn't met
    - sys, os (default Python library) - for clearing the screen on windows and linux systems when running in terminal

+## Next steps
+1) When removing a library, add functionality for sqlite3 as well

 ## First time use instructions
 - Start the program at terminal by running `py book_store.py` so it generates the required files, it will exit automatically